staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 Recently I learned this process can be automated using the `git bisect run` subcommand.
 While the following procedure works in any Git based project, I will walk you through a real world PHPStan example.

-## Find a regression commit in PHPStan - the manual way
+## Find a regression commit - the manual way

 Preparation: Put your reproducer code into `bug-xyz.php` in the phpstan-src root dir and run `bin/phpstan bug-xyz.php` on it to verify/observe the faulty behavior.